 More about this marker.
 Marker is a large metal tablet mounted horizontally on top of a waist-high pink granite pedestal.
 The 1936 Texas Centennial Star is mounted on the front side of the pedestal.

 Also see . . .

 1. Baylor County.
-Settlers from Oregon, led by Col. J. R. McClain, moved to the site of Seymour in 1876, but were driven off when cowboys ran cattle over their corn.
-In 1879 the Millett (Submitted on January 16, 2019, by Cosmos Mariner of Cape Canaveral, Florida.)
+Settlers from Oregon, led by (Submitted on January 16, 2019, by Cosmos Mariner of Cape Canaveral, Florida.)

 2. Dr. Henry Baylor.
 Henry Weidner Baylor, physician and soldier, was born in Paris, Kentucky.
 After taking both literary and medical degrees at Transylvania University he moved to Texas and began his practice.
 At the outbreak of the Mexican War he enlisted as a private.
 Baylor's company was recruited in San Antonio and was in federal service from June 17, 1847, through June 30, 1848, attached to Gen. Zachary Taylor's headquarters.
 Baylor County was named in his honor.
 (Submitted on January 16, 2019, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
 This page was last revised on January 17, 2019.
-This page originally submitted on January 16, 2019, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 43 times since then.
+It was originally submitted on January 16, 2019, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 99 times since then and 2 times this year.
 Photos: 1, 2. submitted on January 16, 2019, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.